-Replace NAME with the name of the user you are creating and PASS with the password for it.
+Replace NAME with the name of the user you are creating and PASSWORD with the password for it.
 In the next screenshot, you can see that I created a user called MyUserName with the password Pas$$w0rd.
 How’s that for a strong password? 🙂

-NOTE: You can completely remove the PASS value from the command, and the newly created user can login without a password.
-Also, this command can be run in PowerShell and Command Prompt, whether you use the standalone apps or launch them in the Terminal.
+NOTE: You can remove the PASSWORD value from the command, and the newly created user can log in without a password.
+Furthermore, this command can be run in PowerShell and Command Prompt, whether you use the standalone apps or launch them in the Terminal.

 The User Accounts window opens, listing the user accounts that exist on your computer.
 To add a new user (local account or Microsoft account), click or tap Add.

 To add a Microsoft account, read section 4.a.
-To create a local account, read section 4.b.
+If you want to create a local account, go to section 4.b of this guide.

 The new user is added to Windows 11 and can be used to sign in.
 All that’s left is to press Finish.

 To add a new local account, click or tap “Sign in without a Microsoft account (not recommended),” and ignore the company’s warning about how this action is “not recommended.”

-Next, you are presented once more with all the advantages of using a Microsoft account.
-The company is trying really hard to convince you to quit your idea of using a local account.
-Go ahead and click or tap Local account.
+Next, you are presented with all the advantages of using a Microsoft account.
+The company is trying really hard to convince you to quit the idea of using a local account.
+Have a laugh, and go ahead and click or tap Local account.

 Enter the new User name, type and confirm its password, and add a Password hint.
 Then, click or tap on Next.

 Press Finish to complete the process of adding a new user/local account.